kebaldwi/DNAC-TEMPLATES/ExamplesAndConcepts.md

 <summary> Click for Details and Sub Tasks</summary>

 1. [PnP Workflow](./PnP-Workflow.md) - This section explains the overall Plug and Play Methodology
-2. [Onboarding](./Onboarding.md) - This section will explain Onboarding Templates in DNAC and their use
+2. [Onboarding](./Onboarding.md) - This section will explain Onboarding Templates in Cisco Catalyst Center and their use
 3. [Building Templates](./Templates.md#building-templates) - This section will explain how to build a template on DNAC

 </details>